get in touch

 Synyega worked closely with Damart and its migration partner to review, map and analyse data from a number of sources to ascertain:

-Having completed the project, the OLA highlighted substantial cost reductions across both Oracle and Microsoft databases.
-While the majority of these savings were licence-based, proposed adjustments to the AWS infrastructure model resulted in further efficiencies being achieved.
+Upon completion of the project, the OLA highlighted substantial cost reductions across both Oracle and Microsoft databases.
+While the majority of these savings were licence-based, proposed adjustments to the AWS infrastructure model led to further efficiencies.

 Part of the exercise involved evaluating whether Microsoft licences would be eligible if workloads were moved to a new dedicated Microsoft environment, or whether they’d need to be replaced at additional cost.

-Taking place over a timeframe of four months, Synyega consultancy and recommendations were presented to the client within agreed deadlines and cost.
-Our recommendations not only promoted diligence and best practice, but meant that the data centre exit could go ahead in the most efficient and optimised way to bring control and confidence on Damart’s infrastructure going forward.
+Taking place over a four-month timeframe, Synyega's consultancy and recommendations were presented to the client within agreed-upon deadlines and costs.
+Our recommendations not only promoted diligence and best practice but also enabled the data centre exit to proceed in the most efficient and optimised way, bringing control and confidence to Damart’s infrastructure going forward.

-Enlisting the support of an independent OLA provider like Synyega to simultaneously ratify and optimise the design and migration process, Damart was able to understand its proposed licensing position fully.
-Enhancing this value further was Synyega’s deep licensing expertise, which we used to recommend revisions to some of the licensing editions and models.
-These not only helped to consolidate potential savings but maximise operational efficiency.
+By enlisting the support of an independent OLA provider like Synyega to ratify and optimise the design and migration processes simultaneously, Damart was able to understand its proposed licensing position fully.
+Enhancing this value further was Synyega’s deep licensing expertise, which we used to recommend revisions to certain licensing editions and models.
+These not only helped to consolidate potential savings but also maximised operational efficiency.

 Working with Synyega transformed our AWS migration strategy with measurable impact.
 Their expertise allowed us to achieve significant cost savings while simplifying our licensing structure and reducing compliance risks.
 The clarity and actionable insights they provided have been fundamental to accelerating our cloud migration.
 They didn't just give us generic advice but took the time to understand what our organisation actually needed.